 Dr. Steven G. Driese Outstanding Grant Proposal Award

 In 2006, Dr. Steve Driese identified a need that prompted him to create the course GEO 5222 Grant Proposal Writing.
-In the years since, the course has provided students in Geoscience and other STEM disciplines with didactic and practical training in writing grant proposals.
+In the years that followed, the course provided students in Geoscience and other STEM disciplines with didactic and practical training in writing grant proposals.
 By the end of the class, students have drafted a research grant proposal, typically in NSF style, and the Geoscience Department began a tradition of awarding $500 to the student who produced the best proposal from each section of the course.

-In the Fall 2021 semester, the Graduate School joined in this effort by committing to share in future costs of the award, and, to honor Dr. Driese upon his retirement from Baylor and from his position as Graduate School Associate Dean for Research, the class award has been renamed the Dr. Steven G. Driese Outstanding Grant Proposal Award.
+In the Fall 2021 semester, the Graduate School joined in this effort by committing to share in future costs of the award, and, to honor Dr. Driese upon his retirement from Baylor and from his position as Graduate School Associate Dean for Research, the class award was renamed the Dr. Steven G. Driese Outstanding Grant Proposal Award.

 Dr. Bill Hockaday co-taught with Dr. Driese beginning in 2016 and upon Dr Driese's retirement assumed full responsibility for GEO 5222.

-The Spring 2024 award winner is:
+The 2026 award winner is:

 Patrick Bailey from the Department of Biology for his GEO 5222 research proposal “Back to the Sea: A Comparative Assessment of Gray Wolf Aquatic Habitat Use” with mentor Dr. Sarah Keinle.